 This can be incorporated during the entire onboarding process by way of personalized onboarding portals that guide new joiners through administrative tasks and allow them to connect with teammates prior to day one, assigning new hires with an onboarding buddy (companies that have implemented a buddy program have seen an 87 percent boost in new hire proficiency), and even setting up a training portal for their continued development as well as one-on-one video meetings to catch up and make them feel welcome.

-This designed growth, through effective onboarding, can provide the necessary elements that allow accelerated development of new hires.
+This designed growth, through an effective onboarding strategy, can provide the necessary elements that allow accelerated development of new hires.
 Technology can support this, socially and culturally integrating new hires to the company quicker and transforming their learning journey into a continuous one throughout the entire employee lifecycle.

 The image below showcases the key findings of Deloitte’s report, keeping in mind all the points discussed.
 As you can see, Avature Onboard is powerfully positioned regarding the capabilities that companies need to spearhead their own onboarding strategies.